 On July 26th night, a tourist from Taiwan posted on her Facebook 3 videos showing a group of other foreign tourists in Nha Trang were being yelled at by the driver’s assistant, their belongings were thrown out of the bus and eventually they were forced to get out of the bus.

 He twice threw the belongings of the said two passengers out to the road and verbally requested them to leave the bus.
 The two passengers refused, making a huge commotion on the street of Nha Trang.
-The video showed that after awhile, a male traveler tried to interfere but only made the assistant more out of control.
-This same assistant even found a metal bar to threaten the male traveler yet the local people stopped him.
-Other staffer on bus seemed to be drunk, she added.
+The video showed that after a while, a male traveller tried to interfere but only made the assistant more out of control.
+This same assistant even found a metal bar to threaten the male traveller yet the local people stopped him.
+Another staffer on the bus seemed to be drunk, she added.

 Clip: The assistant yelled and threw away passengers’ belongings

-In conclusion, she accused the driver’s assistant for his ill and unprofessional attitude toward the passengers.
+In conclusion, she accused the driver’s assistant of his ill and unprofessional attitude toward the passengers.
 The bus company, as this tourist made clear, was Queen Café Open.

-Few days later, there were more information on this incident from the other side of the story, first from the bus company.
+A few days later, there was more information on this incident from the other side of the story, first from the bus company.
 So what is the whole truth?

 Queen Café Open denied responsibility

 On 27th July many local reporters had contacted to Queen Café Open in Hanoi for clarification.
 According to management staffer of this bus company, as seen on the videos, the colour of the bus wasn’t identical with Queen Café Open’s buses which are painted white.
 They also said that their company sells open tour tickets on routes, from Hanoi they have tickets to Hoian only.
 These tourists might have bought tickets from Queen Café Open from Hanoi to Hoian then from Hoian they used service from another bus company to continue their journey.